Multiplication: Product of two real numbers

 A fundamental property of real numbers is that rational approximations are compatible with arithmetic operations, and, in particular, with multiplication.
 This means that, if a and b are positive real numbers such that $a=\sup_{x\in A} x$ and $b=\sup_{y\in B} y,$ then $a\cdot b=\sup_{x\in A, y\in B}x\cdot y.$ In particular, the product of two positive real numbers is the least upper bound of the term-by-term products of the sequences of their decimal representations.

 As changing the signs transforms least upper bounds into greatest lower bounds, the simplest way to deal with a multiplication involving one or two negative numbers, is to use the rule of signs described above in § Product of two integers.
 The construction of the real numbers through Cauchy sequences is often preferred in order to avoid consideration of the four possible sign configurations.

 Product of two complex numbers

 Two complex numbers can be multiplied by the distributive law and the fact that $i^2=-1$, as follows:

-Geometric meaning of complex multiplication can be understood rewriting complex numbers in polar coordinates:
+The geometric meaning of complex multiplication can be understood by rewriting complex numbers in polar coordinates: